Villas and Condos

 open.
 Open from 7am to

-garden area with tables for dining and they normally have a lunch special
+and they normally have a lunch special

-items, spices, wine, etc. Their quiche is very good (the bacon onion
+each day.
+Their quiche is very good (the bacon onion

-is my favorite) plus sandwiches, soups, etc. They are on the corner
+is my favorite) plus sandwiches, soups, etc.

 Not a restaurant, but I had to include